regolith-linux/remontoire/README.md

 ```

-Remontoire communicates with i3 to retrieve the active i3 config file.
+Remontoire communicates with i3 via domain sockets to retrieve the active i3 config file.
 To determine the socket path on a system running i3:
 ```bash
 $ i3 --get-socketpath
 ```